Employer of Record

 13th Month Salary

-In Spain, the 13th-month pay is generally mandated, meaning most employees are entitled to this benefit.
+In Spain, these extra payments are generally mandatory for most employees.
 There are a few important considerations:

-• General Eligibility: All employees are typically eligible, regardless of whether they are paid directly through payroll or via an Employer of Record (EOR) arrangement.
+• General Eligibility: Most employees are typically eligible, regardless of whether they are paid directly through payroll or via an Employer of Record arrangement.

 Termination, Severance Pay and Notice Period